-The wildlife data that volunteers help us collect through this project will be used to assess the effectiveness of the Vail Pass Wildlife Byway by comparing data collected before and after construction of the overpass.
+The wildlife data that volunteers help us collect through this project will be used to assess the effectiveness of the I-70 East Vail Pass Wildlife Crossings by comparing data collected before and after construction of the overpass.

 So, be a community scientist and help us identify wildlife from the cameras on I-70, and support building a wildlife bridge so that they can cross safely!

 To volunteer in the field in 2023, sign up for the specific days you are available in our SignUp Genius.
 Please note that transportation can be provided to the field site from the T-Rex Park and Ride in Golden.

 To volunteer on Zooniverse, visit the platform and get cataloging!